 Many organisations include the cost of taxi vouchers in Christmas function budget and offer a voucher to all staff who may wish to have more than a couple of drinks and who request one.
 Alternatively, the organisation may wish to organise employees into end of function taxi pools so that staff who live in the same direction or area share a taxi home.

 Finally it should not be forgotten that many employees also attend other organisation’s functions in the course of employment, particularly at Christmas.
 For example, a manager may attend a string of parties or events held by advisers, suppliers or contractors to the organisation.
 These events present the same risk and liability issues as internal functions so organisation’s need to ensure that employees attending outside gatherings in the course of their employment understand the required standard of conduct and consider providing taxi vouchers to ensure their safe passage home.
+Ai Group's article Managing the risks of work-related social functions provides additional information.

 To discuss this topic further, please contact us or call the Ai Group Workplace Advice Line on 1300 55 66 77.